Frequently asked questions

 Yes, but the nature of those provisions will not be decided until the research programme has been completed.
 It is too early to say what such provisions could look like.

-Council is forming a Coastal Advisory Group (CAG) comprised of statutory agencies and community representatives to guide Council's future work programme decisions on coastal hazard issues and to facilitate Community engagement.
+Council is forming a Coastal Advisory Group (CAG) comprised of statutory agencies and community representatives to guide the Council's future work programme decisions on coastal hazard issues and to facilitate community engagement.